Frequently Asked Questions

 Is the Central California Blood Center affiliated with the Red Cross?

-No. Patients and the 31 hospitals throughout the Central Valley Counties of Fresno, Madera, Tulare, Kings and Mariposa are served solely by the Central California Blood Center.
+No. Patients and the 19 hospitals and their network of facilities throughout the Central Valley Counties of Fresno, Madera, Tulare, Kings and Mariposa are served solely by the Central California Blood Center.
 The Blood Center is a non-profit, community supported organization.

 How can I have a blood drive at work?